-We draw attention to note 1 in the financial statements, which indicates that the Company incurred a net profit of £15k during the year ended 31 December 2021 and, at that date, the Company had net liabilities of £80k and net current liabilities of £80k.
+We draw attention to note 1 in the financial statements, which indicates that the Company's ability to continue as a going concern is dependent on the Company's ultimate parent undertaking and other group entities continuing to provide financial support, for which support is not formalised.

 As stated in note 1, these events or conditions, along with the other matters explained in note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.